micheleurbani/micheleurbani.github.io/_news/lecture-SD-2025.md

 related_posts: false
 ---

-I'll give a lecture for the System Dynamics with Applications course at the Lappeenranta-Lahti University of Technology LUT on Wednesday 29th, 2025.
+I'll give a lecture for the System Dynamics with Applications course at the Lappeenranta-Lahti University of Technology LUT on January 29th, 2025.